A death usually needs to be registered within 5 days (unless the death has been reported to a coroner).

 The registrar will give you the documents you will need to arrange a funeral in England and Wales and sort out the deceased’s estate.

-You can purchase a certified copy of the registry entry (death certificate) at the time of registration (payable with a credit/debit card).
+You can purchase a certified copy of the registry entry (death certificate) at the time of registration (payable by card).

 When someone dies there are several government organisations that need to be told.
 The ‘Tell Us Once’ service allows you to report a death to most government organisations in one go.